NU-CEM/CompPhys/_posts/2021-08-02-Good_practice.md

 Docstrings are preferred over in-line comments (see below) as the docstrings can be easily accessed using the Python `help()` function.
 It is also possible to generate online documentation automatically from docstrings.

-2. In-line comments
+#### In-line comments

 ```
 # bulk density is the powder mass / powder volume
 density = mass / volume
 ```

-3. Markdown in a Jupyter Notebook
+#### Markdown in a Jupyter Notebook

 For more extensive discussion you can combine code and text in a single document.
 See [this tutorial](https://lucydot.github.io/python_novice/01-run-quit/index.html) for more information about using Markdown in a Jupyter Notebook.

 ### Focus on readability

+Your code should be easily readable by others.
+This is a big topic!
+The [Pep 8 Style Guide for Python code](https://www.python.org/dev/peps/pep-0008/) has further guidance, although it is a daunting document.
+The most important thing is that you are consistent within your own code.

-1. Consistency is key.
+#### Consistency is key

 Code formatting (for example, brackets) and use of whitespace should be consistent.
-2. Use consistent whitespace:
+For example, do not mix-and-match whitespace as in the code below:

 ```
 spam(ham[1], {eggs: 2})
 spam( ham[ 1 ], { eggs: 2} )
 ```

+#### Variable and function names

-3. Use clear, meaningful variable names (don't just use `x`, `p` and expect the reader to know what they mean!)
+Use clear, meaningful variable and function names (don't just use `x`, `p` and expect the reader to know what they mean!)

-The [Pep 8 Style Guide for Python code](https://www.python.org/dev/peps/pep-0008/) has further guidance.

 ### Avoid duplication

 Duplication of code should be avoided where possible.
+There are several ways this can be achieved.

+#### Use functions
-1. If you will re-use a block of code multiple times consider encapsulating it in a function.
+If you will re-use a block of code multiple times consider encapsulating it in a function.
 See [this tutorial](https://lucydot.github.io/python_novice/08-writing-functions/index.html) for information about writing functions.

+#### Use external libraries
-2. Use appropriate functions and data-types, including those from external libraries.
+Use appropriate functions and data-types, including those from external libraries.
 For example, if you need to perform mathematical operations on an array of values, [use Numpy arrays](https://lucydot.github.io/python_novice/12-numpy-intro/index.html) instead of Python lists.

+#### Use control structures when appropriate
-3. Use control structures appropriately.
+Use control structures appropriately.
 Only use `if`, `while` or `for` loops when necessary.

 ### Think about reproducibility